Understand crypto

 +

 A stablecoin is a digital asset designed to stay close to a currency such as the euro or the dollar.
-It is often used to transfer value or stay in the crypto ecosystem with less volatility than Bitcoin.
+It is often used to transfer value or stay in the crypto ecosystem with less volatility than Bitcoin. the crypto guide covers the useful basics before going further, and the crypto simulator helps visualise simple historical reference points.

 What is a wallet?